 Although some veterinarians may not recommend allowing your pet to travel by airline, it is not impossible.
 “The most important thing when it comes to airline transport is to ensure your pet is healthy enough to make the trip,” said Barr.
 “Airlines generally require that you have a veterinarian sign a health certificate to prove your pet is healthy enough for travel.
 If the pet is to ride in the cabin, then it will need to be calm enough to be carried through security.
 In the baggage area, your pet may get hot or cold, so the health of the pet needs to be good to enable them to withstand that.”

-No matter the occasion, knowing how to safely travel with your pet is a must.
+No matter the occasion, knowing the basics of pet transportation safety is a must.
 Whether you’re traveling by car or airline, it is important to first consider the health and safety of your pet.

 Pet Talk is a service of the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 Suggestions for future topics may be directed to firstname.lastname@example.org.